 They conceptualized an ultra-small rocket capable of delivering a few dozen grams

-a few dozen grams into LEO, using a launch vehicle weighing under 1 ton.
+of payload into LEO, using a launch vehicle weighing under 1 ton.

-then, Akabira, Hokkaido,
+then in Akabira, Hokkaido,

-Now, the dream is about to become reality
+Now, the dream is about to become reality.

-comprising of a handful of engineers, Journalists, and writers.
+comprising of a handful of engineers, journalists, and writers.

 The enthusiasts join with a media production company, SNS Inc., to start working on a conceptual rocket engine.

 Firing test of the first 300 N (66 lbf) thrust LOX-Ethanol fueled engine takes place.

 SNS Inc. moves to Akabira, Hokkaido, to start work on larger engines.